 Make sure you find the middle and the back of the green is safer than the front as the front right of the putting surface slopes down towards the river.
 With a grove of trees creating the backdrop, the attractive 8th hole is a great parkland offering.

 The Smurfit Course is a fantastic Arnold Palmer design and plays more like an inland Links than a parkland with startling landscapes and high dune style mounding.
 The Smurfit course has in its own right held some very prestigious tournaments.

 The Smurfit was designed as a stadium golf course with amazing spectator views from the dunes all over the course.
 Spectators saw Retief Goosen win the Smurfit Open in 2004 just 12 months after the course had opened.

-If you are looking for traditional golf and are more of a purest then the Smurfit may not be your cup of tea.
-If you are someone looking for dramatic views and high excitement then this is definitely the course for you.
+If you are looking for traditional golf and are more of a purest, then the Smurfit may not be your cup of tea.
+If you are someone looking for dramatic views and high excitement, this is definitely the course.

 Our Signature Hole is the 7th Hole a 606 Yard Par 5 brute.

 An intimidating tee shot awaits you with the river running in play down the entire right-hand side of the fairway.
-Play safe and favor the left-hand side but be wary of the large bunker that is in reach on the left.
-The second shot needs to avoid trouble whilst ensuring yardage that you will be comfortable with as the approach to the green is again a challenge.
-Walk away with a Par here and you will have done yourself proud.
+Play safe and favour the left-hand side but be wary of the large bunker in reach on the left.
+The second shot needs to avoid trouble whilst ensuring yardage that you will be comfortable with as the green approach is again a challenge.
+Walk away with a Par here, and you will have done yourself proud.